Andrea-2528/todo-list/README.md

    - Sidebar for project navigation.
    - Dynamic rendering of tasks and projects.
    - Modals for adding and editing tasks/projects.
+   - All functionality is synchronized between sidebar and main page.

 ---